Menis Ketchum: Resignation and criminal conviction

 On July 11, 2018, he announced his intent to resign from the court effective July 27, 2018.
 On July 31, 2018, he entered a guilty plea in the United States District Court for the Southern District of West Virginia in Charleston to a felony count of wire fraud.
 He was sentenced to three years probation and fined $20,000.

 On October 4, 2018, the Supreme Court of Appeals, due to Ketchum's criminal conviction, accepted the disciplinary recommendation of the state's Lawyer Disciplinary Board and officially annulled Ketchum's license to practice law in the state of West Virginia.

-Personal

-Married to the former Judy Varnum since 1966, the couple has three children and six grandchildren.
-Their son, Bert, is also a partner in his father's law firm.